Director Spring 2016: Associate Professor Ed Fogarty, Department of Political Science

 You must confirm that your passport is valid through December 2016.
 All students participating on the Geneva Study Group will be required to obtain a Swiss student visa.
 With participation on this study group comes the responsibility of understanding and complying with Swiss government visa requirements.
 If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study/International Programs, 101 Lathrop, and International Student Services, 103C Lathrop Hall, to learn as much as you can about the regulations.
 For some students there are significant visa requirements to be met that take time, advance planning, and incur extra costs.

-Anticipated Geneva Study Group program dates: early January — late May, 2016
+Anticipated Geneva Study Group program dates: early January — early to mid-June, 2016

 - Wednesday, October 15, 2014 at 6:00 p.m.